 There are two formal grievance processes designed to provide a fair, equitable, and prompt process for investigating and resolving complaints of alleged CMC's Civil Rights and Title IX Sexual Harassment Policy for Student Violations.
 CMC will make reasonable efforts to ensure that all parties are treated with respect, dignity, and sensitivity throughout the process.
-The process will be completed within reasonably prompt timeframe designated by CMC policy, including a process that allows for the extension of timeframes for good cause with written notice to the Claimant and the Respondent of the delay and the reason for the delay.
+The process will be completed within reasonably prompt timeframe designated by CMC policy, from the initial investigation to the final results, including a process that allows for the extension of timeframes for good cause with written notice to the Claimant and the Respondent of the delay and the reason for the delay.
 The process is conducted consistent with the institution's policies and transparent to all parties; including timely notice of meetings to all parties.
 CMC will provide timely and equal access to all parties and the appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings.